mprog-apps/mr-potatohead/README.md

-# Mr. Potatohead
+# Hackathon - Mr. Potatohead

 ## Objectives

 - Create a first app!
-- Practice with Git.
 - Use layouts to design your user interface.
+- You can gain 15 points for your team.

 ## Background